Understanding Your CP161 Notice

 Answers to Common Questions

 Yes.
-You usually will receive a late payment penalty.
-Notice 746, Information About Your Notice, Penalty and Interest has more information about penalties and interest.
+You will receive a late payment or failure to deposit penalty, depending on what you owe.
+Notice 746, Information About Your Notice, Penalty and Interest, has more information about penalties and interest.

-What happens if I cannot pay the full amount I owe?
+What happens if I can't pay the full amount I owe?

 What should I do if I disagree with the notice?

-Contact us at the toll free number listed on the top right corner of your notice.
+Contact us at the toll-free number on your notice.
 Please have your documentation (such as cancelled checks, amended return, etc.) ready when you call.